“I want the red one,” said the little girl, pointing to it.

 Mr. Watanabe thought about the price difference.
 With tax it would be – he pulled out his wallet.
 Damn.
 He would be almost $10 short.

-As he slid the wallet back in his pocket, he cursed his wife for never letting him have a charge card anymore.
+As he slid the wallet back into his pocket, he cursed his wife for never letting him have a charge card anymore.
 Everyone gets carried away once in a while, and they’d finally paid off all of his Amazon and Home Shopping Network purchases.
 And the Lexus looked brand new.
 He treated it as if it were his baby.

 “Can I, Grampa, can I please have the red one?”